 Learn something new every day More Info... by email

 A sag wagon is a support vehicle for cyclists.
-As a general rule, cyclists on tour call the vehicle a sag wagon, while racers prefer the term “broom wagon.”
-In either case, the sag wagon can be a vital part of the team which support cyclists along their journey.
+This vehicle can be a vital part of the team which support cyclists along their journey.
 On long tours and trips, many cyclists grow quite attached to the sag wagon and its drivers, thanks to the comfort that the sag wagon provides.

 Usually, the touring sag wagon takes the form of a large, sturdy van or truck.
 It is designed to hold food for the cyclists, along with camping gear and other equipment.
-The sag wagon may drive ahead to the night's designated camping spot, so that the cyclists are welcomed to a fully set up camp when they arrive.
-In other cases, the sag wagon trails slightly behind, keeping an eye on the cyclists and picking up stragglers who may need a brief break from the open road.
+The vehicle may drive ahead to the night's designated camping spot, so that the cyclists are welcomed to a fully set up camp when they arrive.
+In other cases, it trails slightly behind, keeping an eye on the cyclists and picking up stragglers who may need a brief break from the open road.

 Using a sag wagon for a bicycling tour allows the tour group to include a wide range of cyclists at varying levels of physical condition.
 The wagon can carry the bulk of the cyclists' luggage, making the bikes much lighter and more easy to handle.
 It also brings along a sense of home, and since a van can carry far more food than a bicyclist can, it usually indicates that good supplies will be less spartan than they might be on an unsupported trip.